mcmullengreg/mcmullengreg/content/code.md

   * Lead Developer for Road to Xavier (2014)
     - Designed/Developed HTML architecture for mobile-friendly framework
 * [McMullen Law Office](http://www.mcmullenlaw.com)
-  * McMullen Law Office website.
-Currently using a custom theme, version 2 is under development
-* Menu Maker
+* Menu Maker _(defunct)_
   * Recipe management system for the McMullen family and friends
 * Rose-Hulman Institute of Technology - 2012-2014
   * CMS was Umbraco, developed two macros for use on the Rose-Hulman website (CSHTML)
     - [formWrangler](https://our.umbraco.org/projects/collaboration/form-wrangler/) - Traverses a selected media folder and builds a list of files with URLS.
     - [Twitter Embedded Timeline](https://our.umbraco.org/projects/website-utilities/twitter-embedded-timeline/) - Uses the Twitter Widget API to easily embed a timeline.
 * Unique Home Solutions - 2009-2012
-  * Started with Acclaimed Roofing division, built a Drupal website to handle online marketing tasks from scratch
+  * Started with Acclaimed Roofing division, built a Drupal website to handle online marketing tasks
   * Transitioned website from static HTML to WordPress for content management
   * Managed SEO and email campaigns
   * Website is no longer an iteration of what was in place in 2012